PawseySC/containers-openfoam-workshop/_episodes/04_buildingAnOpenFOAMContainer.md

 >    - Usually you do not want to execute the tutorials from the original directory (because you can modify your original source)
 >    - But in this case it is fine because changes will be lost when exiting the container
 >    - If you want to keep the results, you would need to extract the tutorial into a local directory first
+>    - And execute the containerised solver from there
+>    - (Refer to the Docker documentation if you want to use the Docker image in your computer or elsewhere)
 >
 >    ~~~
 >    Running blockMesh on /opt/OpenFOAM/OpenFOAM-2.4.x/tutorials/incompressible/pimpleFoam/channel395